Ilia Beshkov: Life

 Beshkov was born in 1901 in Dolni Dabnik, nowadays a small town near Pleven in Pleven Province, central northern Bulgaria.
 In 1918–1920, he studied at the Faculty of Law of Sofia University and briefly returned to his native Dolni Dabnik as a teacher.
-In 1921, he enrolled in painting at the National Academy of Arts, in the class of prof. Nikola Marinov.
+In 1921, he enrolled in painting at the National Academy of Art, in the class of prof. Nikola Marinov.
 He graduated in 1926.

 As a student, Beshkov published caricatures in the Maskarad, Div Dyado, Balgaran, Starshel and Vik magazines and illustrated the issues of the T. F. Chipev and Hemus printing houses.
 From 1925 on, he co-operated with the Pladne magazine among others.
 He was twice arrested due to his leftist political views: once after participating in the June Uprising following the Bulgarian coup d'état of 1923 and then during the 1925 April Events in the wake of the St Nedelya Church assault.